We’d been scouring the internet for forests for sale, applying our standard criteria for new purchases:

 As luck would have it, it was pouring with rain that weekend, although this had brought the Common Heath into bloom across the entire 14 acres, which was quite beautiful.

-Flowers of the Common Heath, pretty much the only plant that has reclaimed the cleared land.
+Flowers of the Common Heath, the only plant to have reclaimed the cleared land.

 I had intended to camp on the land, but instead elected to stay in a local B&B that had the advantage of heating and the internet.
 My rental car, a tiny hatchback, was obviously never going to make it up our track, but I figured that I would load it up with surveying equipment, stop short on the final drop of Klynes Road down to our creek, and hump in my gear on foot.
 I was quite surprised to discover that our neighbours had, in the act of putting in a boundary fence, extended Klynes Road right past our property and up over the next hill.